 - and a very strict temporal law: there exists a “before” where one can still believe, and a “now” where admission no longer avails.

-The Quran never deploys all of these at once.
+The Quran does not deploy all of these at once.
 It selects.
 And that selection is not secondary.
 It is precisely the message.

-1. In Yunus (10): faith that still avails before closure
+1. In Yunus (peace be upon him) (10): faith that still avails before closure

-Surah Yunus is not primarily a surah “about Jonah” in the narrative sense.
-It recounts neither the whale nor the darkness.
-Yet it is capital for the Jonahic architecture, because it places at its centre the law of useful time.
+Surah Yunus is not primarily a surah “about Jonah (peace be upon him)” in the narrative sense.
+It develops neither the fish nor the darkness.
+Yet it is capital for the architecture linked to Jonah (peace be upon him), because it places at its centre the law of useful time.

 When the sea closes over him, he finally says: